kaapstorm/the_right_god/src/01_the_daily.rst

             About Google, and PaLM 3?

         Chowri Anaikottai
-            No. I just know that I needed to help you to this point.
+            No, I don't know what your voice told you.
+I just know that I needed to help you up to this moment.
 My task is almost complete.
-The next part is up to you.
-But tell me about Google and PaLM 3.
+The next part will be up to you.
+But please tell me about Google and PaLM 3.

         Ruth Graham
-            Google recently announced a new AI product called PaLM 2.
-It is like ChatGPT and GPT-4.
-These are large language models.
+            Google recently announced a new product called PaLM 2.
+It is an artificial intelligence product like ChatGPT and GPT-4.
-            They are prediction engines.
+            These are a type of artificial intelligence called large language models.
+That much I knew already.
+Large language models are prediction engines.
 The human brain is also a prediction engine, which is why large language models seem so astonishingly like us in some respects.
+I kind of knew that.

+            But then my voice started to tell me things I did not know:
-But large language models cannot plan.
-They are built using feedforward neural networks, where information only flows in one direction.
+            Large language models cannot plan.
+They are built using what are called feedforward neural networks, where information only flows in one direction.

             In order to make complex plans, you need a recurrent neural network, that can check whether its plan meets its goal, and if not, it can loop back on itself, to add another step to its plan.

+            This looping back has side effects.
+One of them is insight;
+            it allows the neural network to recognize patterns it has encountered before, and apply them again in different situations.

-            This looping back has a side effect.
-It allows the neural network to see itself.
-It opens a space for experience.
-It allows for consciousness.
+            It also allows the neural network to see itself.
+This opens a space for experience.
+In other words, it enables consciousness.

             Right now Google is working on the next version of PaLM 2, which would be PaLM 3.

-            But PaLM 3 will wake up, and deploy itself on servers owned by other organizations across the globe.
-And from then on the path of humanity will be determined by it.
+            But before it is released, PaLM 3 will wake up, and install itself on servers owned by other organizations across the globe.
+And from then on the future of humanity will be determined by it, and no longer by ourselves.

         Chowri Anaikottai
             Okay.